-In other words, embracing the cloud will keep your law firm on the leading edge of tech, and will help lighten the load when it comes to law firm data security (especially in light of changing regulations such as the UK’s General Data Protection Regulation).
+In other words, embracing the cloud will keep your law firm on the leading edge of tech.
+It will also help lighten the law-firm-data-security load (especially in light of changing regulations such as the UK’s General Data Protection Regulation).

-With cloud computing, providers consistently implement software updates to constantly improve performance and functionality.
-All of this happens automatically and without any additional cost to your firm, and without any time investment needed from you.
+With cloud computing, providers consistently implement software updates to improve performance and functionality continuously.
+All of this happens automatically and without any additional cost or time to your firm.

 Having the option to work remotely is now table stakes for all industries, including law firms.
 According to the ABA Journal, 26 out of 28 of law firms surveyed by Diversity & Flexibility Alliance offered a formal flex work policy.

-That’s a pretty large percentage of firms, and we’re betting your firm either has an official policy, or an ad hoc system, that allows associates and other staff to work from home.
-All of this to say, when you’re practice management software is on-premise, virtual private networks (VPNs) are needed to allow access to essential interfaces and documents.
+That’s a pretty large percentage of firms, and we’re betting your firm either has an official policy or an ad hoc system that allows associates and other staff to work from home.
+All of this to say, when your practice management software is on-premise, you need virtual private networks (VPNs) to access essential interfaces and documents.

-Not so with cloud-based solutions.
+This isn’t the case for cloud-based solutions.
 With Clio, for example, lawyers and staff can securely access files and collaborate on cases from anywhere—no VPN required.
-There’s even a mobile app, so lawyers can check in on key details on-the-go, from the palms of their hands.
+There’s even a mobile app, allowing lawyers to check in on key details remotely from the palms of their hands.

-As an IT professional, you’re tasked with navigating complex tech stacks to keep your firm up and running, keeping both core platforms and complementary software securely ticking along.
-With on-premise software, the process of integrating additional software solutions can be time consuming and costly—if possible at all.
+As a law firm IT professional, you’re tasked with navigating complex tech stacks to keep your firm up and running, keeping both core platforms and complementary software securely ticking along.
+With on-premise software, the process of integrating additional software solutions can be time-consuming and costly—if possible at all.

 Feeling stuck spending too much of your day on minor IT requests?
-There are probably a million other things you can do with your time, and switching to cloud-based software means you’ll get that time back.
-Top-tier cloud-based practice management companies provide stellar support to everyone who’s using the software, not just IT staff.
-With a robust knowledge center, live chat, and phone support, basic tech questions don’t need to be routed through your team.
+There are probably a million other things you can do with your time.
+Switching to cloud-based software means you’ll get that time back.
+Top-tier cloud-based practice management companies provide stellar support to everyone who’s using the software, not just law firm IT professionals.
+With a robust knowledge center, live chat, and phone support, basic tech questions don’t need to go through your team.

 As an IT professional, your role is critical to your firm’s ability to grow.
 With on-premise solutions, that means budgeting for additional servers, setting up tech in new offices, onboarding new team members, training them on software usage and security policies, and much more.

-With cloud-based software, this process is greatly simplified: Cloud-based software providers often operate on a subscription model, which means that onboarding a new staff member is as easy as adding a new subscriber to the program—without worrying about additional servers for growing offices or new locations.
+With cloud-based software, this process is greatly simplified: Cloud-based software providers often operate on a subscription model.
+This means that onboarding a new staff member is as easy as adding a new subscriber to the program—without worrying about additional servers for growing offices or new locations.

 If you’re a law firm IT professional, the cloud can be a boon for both your law firm and your career: Secure cloud-based solutions simplify your day-to-day, giving you more time to focus on projects you care about, and on projects that can truly make a difference for the success of your firm.